Skip to main content

 "Failed to create service account custom role" \

-"Created custom org level role $SERVICE_ACCOUNT_CUSTOM_ROLE_NAME" \
+"Created custom role $SERVICE_ACCOUNT_CUSTOM_ROLE_NAME" \

 gcloud iam roles create "$SERVICE_ACCOUNT_CUSTOM_ROLE_NAME" \

---organization=$SERVICE_ACCOUNT_ORG_ID \
+--project="$CURRENT_PROJECT_ID" \

 --description="$SERVICE_ACCOUNT_CUSTOM_ROLE_DESCRIPTION" \